nfalquet/thunderbird-openpgp/jekyll/index.md

 ![](mockups/recipient-notification.png)

-Several notifications are be visible at the same time.
+Several notifications are visible at the same time.
 After 3 notifications, a single notification summarizes how many more notifications are not displayed yet: